jurishibay-afk/smart-auraviitta-open-hardware/README.md

 When an animal is detected during the day, the system instantly triggers the one-hertz pulsing bright red alarm in a local 200-meter zone spanning five beacons in each direction around the entry point.

-*(Note on extreme energy efficiency: The system architecture allows for the future implementation of a **Dynamic Green Wave** mode.
-In this mode, the green safety corridor remains in Deep Sleep and activates only 1 km ahead of an approaching vehicle, turning off immediately after it passes.
-This is achieved through pre-timed mesh-packet propagation triggered by Super-Master nodes at major road junctions, minimizing battery drain during polar nights).*
+*(Innovation Note — "Dynamic Green Wave" Technology: To achieve maximum energy efficiency during polar nights, the system architecture supports the proprietary **Dynamic Green Wave** algorithm.
+Rather than illuminating empty highways, the green safety corridor remains in Deep Sleep and dynamically "escorts" the vehicle — illuminating a 1 km zone ahead of the car and extinguishing immediately behind its rear bumper.
+This intelligent wave is orchestrated via Mesh-radio packets triggered by Super-Master nodes at major road junctions).*

 4. Telemetry and  Self-Diagnostics